im-open/set-environment-variables-by-scope/README.md

 #### `error-on-no-match`

 `error-on-no-match` is intended to alert that no env or output variable has been found based on the input scope.
-This is beneficial in troubleshooting if a scope *should* product some form of output.
+This is beneficial in troubleshooting if a scope *should* produce some form of output.
 Also a warning will show for any keys that have been included but doesn't provide a value for the input scope criteria.

 #### Repository Secrets